Last updated on June 3rd, 2019

 1. Edinburgh Vaults

 You can only visit the vaults as part of a tour, but don’t worry, the tours go multiple times a day and are not that expensive (actually, they are cheaper than many attractions in Edinburgh).
-We took the Doomed, Dead and Buried tour by Mercat Tours and wrote a detailed review about it in this post.
 Also, this might not be the best tour to visit with young children, but if you’re a young professional (just like us), you’ll love this tour!
 You’ll learn a lot about the history of the city and you’ll see the famous underground vaults, which have a special atmosphere (and I was even a little bit scared there).
+This was one of the best tours I ever had in Edinburgh, so I can definitely recommend it.
+You can check the prices and availability here.

 2. Edinburgh Dungeon